-Chemotherapy is a drug or a combination of drugs that travel throughout the body to kill cancer cells wherever they are.
-It is the primary treatment for small cell lung cancer.
-For non-small cell lung cancer, your doctor may recommend chemotherapy either before or after surgery.
+Chemotherapy is a drug or a combination of drugs.
+They travel through the body to kill cancer cells wherever they are.
+Your doctor may recommend chemotherapy as part of your primary treatment.
+You may also have chemotherapy after another treatment, such as surgery or radiation.

-Our medical oncologists use the most sophisticated approaches to treating lung cancer, including clinical trials of new therapies and drug combinations.
+The medical oncologists (cancer doctors) at Memorial Sloan Kettering Cancer Center use the most advanced ways to treat lung cancer.
+This includes research studies, also known as clinical trials, of new therapies and drug combinations.

-- People with limited-stage small cell lung cancer receive a combination of chemotherapy and radiation therapy at the same time to shrink the tumor.
+- People with limited-stage small cell lung cancer get chemotherapy and radiation therapy at the same time to shrink the tumor.

-- People with extensive-stage cancer typically receive chemotherapy only.
-This is because radiation therapy is highly targeted and is not effective when the cancer has spread from the lung in which it began to other parts of the body.
-Radiation therapy may be used in some patients to help improve symptoms or to prevent the cancer from spreading to the brain.
+- People with extensive-stage cancer usually get chemotherapy with immunotherapy.
+Radiation therapy is very targeted.
+It does not work well when the cancer has spread from the lung to other parts of the body.
+Radiation therapy may help some people.
+It can improve symptoms or stop the cancer from spreading to the brain.

-Initial chemotherapy for almost all patients with small cell lung cancer includes the combination of the drug etoposide with a platinum agent (either cisplatin or carboplatin).
+For almost everyone with small cell lung cancer, the first chemotherapy includes the drug etoposide.
+It’s given with a platinum agent, either cisplatin or carboplatin.

 New Drug Approaches

-For many patients, the best treatment strategy is to enroll in a clinical trial that tests new drugs.
-These drugs can be tested either alone or in combination with more established treatments.
+For many people, the best treatment plan is to join a clinical trial that tests new drugs.
+These research studies test drugs either alone or together with more standard treatments.

 Chemotherapy before Surgery (Neoadjuvant Chemotherapy)

-The first place where cancer cells spread from the lungs is often the lymph nodes (also called lymph glands).
-This is because the lymph nodes act as a filter, trapping cancer cells as they travel out of the lungs.
+From the lungs, the first place cancer cells often spread to is the lymph nodes (also called lymph glands).
+This is because the lymph nodes act as a filter, trapping cancer cells as they travel from the lungs.

-MSK-led studies have shown that giving chemotherapy before surgery can improve cure rates in patients with non-small cell lung cancer that has spread to the lymph nodes.
-This technique, called neoadjuvant chemotherapy, involves giving chemotherapy for several months prior to surgery.
-In some cases, cancer cells in the lymph nodes can be completely eliminated before surgery.
+Clinical studies led at MSK researched giving chemotherapy before surgery.
+These studies showed this approach can improve cure rates when non-small cell lung cancer has spread to lymph nodes.
+Chemotherapy before surgery is called neoadjuvant chemotherapy.
+It involves giving chemotherapy for several months before surgery.
+In some cases, cancer cells in the lymph nodes can be completely killed off before surgery.

-Because of this success in some patients, our doctors are continuing to test this approach using newer drug therapies.
-We have also begun offering neoadjuvant chemotherapy to patients with larger tumors that have not yet spread to the lymph nodes but have a high risk of returning despite successful surgery.
+Because of this success, MSK doctors continue to test this approach using newer drug therapies, including immunotherapy.
+We also offer neoadjuvant chemotherapy to people with larger tumors that have not spread to the lymph nodes.
+These tumors have a high risk of returning, even after successful surgery.